AOP-PHP/AOP/doc/Contents/chapter2.md

 ### An advice that knows what happened on the hooked properties ###

-If you want to, you can accept in your advice an AopJoinPoint object that will gives your advice more informations on what exactly happened.
+If you want to, you can accept in your advice an AopJoinPoint object that will gives your advice more information on what exactly happened.

     [php]